China Spends Billions on Internal Security!

 - China has the safest streets in the world.

-- China’s government has the highest approval in the world (90%)
+- China’s internal security has the highest citizen approval in the world (90%)

 - Chinese kids are better educated than American kids.

 Moving on… The New York Times recently claimed: “Cellphone carriers reported that they responded to a startling 1.3 million demands for subscriber information last year from law enforcement agencies seeking text messages, caller locations and other information in the course of investigations.”
-That’s just last year.
-And that number is quite conservative, as it does not include shadow wiretapping programs such as the NSA’s project(s).
+That’s just one year!
+And that number does not include wiretapping programs such as the NSA’s.
 Is it paranoid to think you’re being watched…. when you are actually being watched?

 And our heavily armed police are extremely brutal, as this New York cyclist learned when he approached the route of a presidential motorcade: